MLTQ/OrbWeaver/Docs/Design.md

 - `files`: Streams uploads into the `FsStore`, mirrors bytes under `files/uploads/`, records metadata (including blob hash and ticket) in SQLite, and prepares streaming downloads from disk.
 - `peers`: Wraps friendcode registration and keeps peer rows up to date, including synthesizing the local peer view from persisted identity data.
 - `network`: Boots the Iroh router with Graphchan and blob protocols, maintains accepted/outgoing connections, and publishes JSON-framed envelopes over unidirectional streams; ingest applies updates and persists blob tickets.
+- `node`: Provides `GraphchanNode::start` and `NodeSnapshot` helpers so binaries can bootstrap the backend once and share the resulting handles (config, identity, database, network, blob store).
 - `api`: Defines the Axum router, request handlers, and error mapping; wires in services and the `NetworkHandle`.
 - `cli`: Owns the top-level async runtime and currently delegates to the HTTP server.
+- `graphchan_desktop`: Embeds the backend + frontend, runs the REST server on a background runtime, exports the API port to the UI via `GRAPHCHAN_API_URL`, and shuts the node down when the window closes.
 - `utils`: Holds shared helpers (`now_utc_iso`, constants) used across modules.

 ## HTTP API Surface